 Thus, it is crucial for us to ensure that this 3kg Neural parliament that we carry every day in our heads functions well.

 5 habits to help keep your brain healthy

-Courtesy of thriving in a world driven by information and the digital tools used to wield it, it is imperative that we know what are the “dos” of which habits to follow to retain a healthy brain.
+Courtesy of thriving in a world driven by information and the digital tools used to wield it, it is imperative that we know what the “dos” of which habits to follow to retain a healthy brain are.
 Some of them are:

-- Keep stress in check: Your go-to stress soothers like gardening, sports, daily walk, and relaxing with a magazine may keep your brain healthy down the road.
-Long-term stress can cause unnecessary spikes in the levels of Cortisol - the stress hormone, which causes higher wear and tear of the short-term memory regions of the brain
+- Keep stress in check: Your go-to stress soothers like gardening, sports, daily walking, and relaxing with a magazine may keep your brain healthy down the road.
+Long-term stress can cause unnecessary spikes in the levels of Cortisol - the stress hormone, which causes higher wear and tear in the short-term memory regions of the brain

 Cut back on sugar intake: Diets rich in sugar and other simple carbs could drain your brain (Charité University Medical Centre study).
 Studies have found that even among healthy people without diabetes or glucose intolerance, those with lower blood sugar levels, as measured through blood tests, performed better on tests which measured the number of words participants were able to memorize after a gap of 30 minutes.